Program to provide workforce training for Tennesseans

 “This is a testament to the ability of departments across our University and partners in our region to work together and create upward economic opportunities for West Tennessee families” said Bill Hardgrave, President at U of M.

-The goal of GROWWTH is to serve 2,500 low-income households which will impact the lives of 7,500 west Tennessee residents over a three-year period.
+The goal of the G is to serve 2,500 low-income households which will impact the lives of 7,500 west Tennessee residents over three years.

 The university will partner with other community groups to target low-income families and address labor force challenges.